-The OEB sets TOU and Tiered prices based on a forecast of how much it will cost to supply TOU and Tiered customers with the electricity they are expected to use over the next 12 months.
-The OEB sets TOU and Tiered prices to recover the same forecast average cost of supply.
+The OEB sets TOU, Tiered and ULO prices based on a forecast of how much it will cost to supply TOU, Tiered and ULO customers with the electricity they are expected to use over the next 12 months, and to recover the same forecast average cost of supply.

-Starting October 13, 2020, Renfrew Hydro is making its election form available on our website, and to any customer that requests it.
+Starting April 19, 2023 Renfrew Hydro is making its election form available on our website, and to any customer that requests it.
 Renfrew Hydro is accepting election forms by email or mail.
 You’ll need to fill out the election form to notify Renfrew Hydro that you want to switch.
 The form is intended to be as simple as possible in terms of the information that you need to provide.
 You will need to have a recent electricity bill on hand when filling out the form, as the information provided on the form must match the information on your bill.

 Within 10 business days of receiving your election form, Renfrew Hydro will tell you if your election form cannot be processed and must explain why (for instance, if you’re not authorized to make changes to the account, or the account can’t be verified).